spiegelmanaward/spiegelmanaward.github.io/information_for_chair.md

 ## Notify the Awardee

 When you have decided on an Awardee, the tradition has been to email or call the awardee and let the nominator of the awardee know as well.
-It ia also important to reach out to the nominators of all the other candidates and let them know that their nominee was not selected.
+It is also important to reach out to the nominators of all the other candidates and let them know that their nominee was not selected.
 It is a ton of work for the nominees to put these in, so be sure to thank nominators for their effort as well!

 ## Update the Spiegelman Award Website